 6. Register for orientation or classes

-First-year students: New student orientation (one-day session) will take place April – August.
+- Fall students: New student orientation (one-day session) for students beginning classes in the fall will take place May – August.
 Students who accept their admission will receive detailed information about orientation in March.
-Before you attend orientation, be sure to send an official transcript for any college work in progress or completed so you can get the best advice on what courses to select.
+Before attending orientation, be sure to send an official transcript for any college work in progress or completed to get the best advice on what courses to select.

 Transfer students/Associate of Arts and Sciences Online Collaborative students: Once you accept your admission, our Solution Center staff will connect you with an academic advisor.
 Your academic advisor will contact you via email to set up a time to discuss your transfer credits and registering for classes.
 Questions about orientation, advising and registration can be sent to email@example.com.